sunnypatell/SecurePasswordGenerator/README.md

 - **Java:** The application is built using Java, ensuring platform independence and reliability.

-- **User Interface:** We've designed a user-friendly interface using Java Swing, providing an intuitive experience.
+- **User Interface:** designed a user-friendly interface using Java Swing, providing an intuitive experience.

 - **Secure Password Generation:** The software uses secure password generation algorithms to create strong and unique passwords.